In this article, I’ll use examples to answer a few of the most frequently asked questions about 200W solar panels, such as:

 As long as you know how much energy you produce and how much energy you’d like to offset, you’ll be able to manage.

-Keep in mind that Energy Consumption is in Watt-hours, and can be calculated by multiplying the power input (Watts) by time of usage (hours).
+Keep in mind that Energy Consumption is in Watt-hours, and can be calculated by multiplying the power input of the appliance (in Watts) by the usage duration ( in hours).

 Energy Consumption = Watts x hours